Towcester: 20th century and beyond

 During the Second World War, Towcester received many evacuees from London as the Government felt the town was far enough away from any major settlements that could be a target.
-The town escaped any major aerial attacks but was bombed on two occasions, firstly by a plane that dropped its last two bombs following an attack on nearby Rugby.
-A few months later a German bomber dropped eight bombs on the town during a "drop and run" attack.
+The town escaped any major aerial attacks but was bombed on two occasions, firstly by a plane that dropped its last six bombs following an attack on nearby Rugby.
+A few months later a German bomber dropped twelve bombs on the town during a "drop and run" attack.

 The motor age brought new life to the town.
 Although now bypassed by the A43, the A5 trunk traffic still passes directly through the historic market town centre causing traffic jams at some times of the day.
 The resulting pollution has led to the town centre being designated an air quality management area.
-An A5 north-south bypass is likely with plans for expansion of the town being planned by the West Northamptonshire Development Corporation in 2007.
+An A5 north-south bypass with plans for expansion of the town was being planned by the West Northamptonshire Development Corporation in 2007.
+A scheme to build a bypass for the A5 was submitted in 2020 and expected to cost up to £38 million.
+As of 2023 a relief road to the south linking the A5 to the A43 is under construction, and traffic calming measures will be implemented in the town centre while avoiding potential damage to the ancient Roman road.

 The population was 2,743 at the time of the 1961 Census and this had grown to 9,252 by the 2011 census – a growth rate of about 3% per year.
 It has since rapidly expanded and there are plans to expand still further with another 3,300 houses equating to an appx 8,250 increase in population.
-Improvements to the links to the A43 and Watling Street roundabout took place in the first half of 2015 and including traffic light controls.
+Improvements to the links to the A43 and Watling Street roundabout took place in the first half of 2015, including traffic light controls.

-Location
+Geography

 The town is approximately 10 mi south-west of Northampton and about 11 mi north-west of Milton Keynes, the nearest main towns.
 Oxford is about 20 mi south-west via the A43 road, M40 motorway and A34 road.
 The A43 now bypasses the town to the north but the A5 road still passes through the town centre.
-This still carries much traffic in the north-south direction which may be bypassed to the west with the possibility of expansion of the town.
+This still carries much traffic in the north–south direction.
+This is expected to change soon with a new A5 to A43 link bypassing the town to the south, expected to be completed by 2025.

+Construction of the A43 bypass began on 8 September 1986, which cost £4.5m, built by May Gurney.
+The 2.1-mile bypass opened on Tuesday 22 December 1987, five months early.

 Northampton railway station is the nearest railway station, being 10 mi away from the town.
 Buses to Northampton, Milton Keynes, Brackley, Potterspury, Deanshanger, Silverstone and Biddlesden operate, but these are infrequent.

 Governance

-The town has its own Town Council, and was the administrative headquarters of the South Northamptonshire district council and was in the Northamptonshire County Council area until local government reform saw it moved to West Northamptonshire.

-Towcester used to be within the parliamentary constituency of Daventry.
-However, since the 2010 general election it forms part of the South Northamptonshire constituency.